seppmail/SEPPmail365cloud/README.md

 ## Setup the integration for ADVANCED environments

-Advanced Setups require a deeper understanding of the impact of the SEPPmail.cloud integration, and allow more flexibility.
+Advanced Setups require a deeper understanding of the impact of the SEPPmail.cloud integration and allow more flexibility.

 After you have received a **welcome e-mail** from SEPPmail, and followed all instructions in the e-mail, you can start with the integration.